 Caitlyn: I got home that day and I was still processing everything.
 The information that they gave me.
 There were several agencies and several phone numbers.
 I called the first couple of phone numbers.
 One went to a voicemail and I was just not comfortable leaving a voicemail.
 I wanted to talk to a person right away, and I know realistically that that’s not a feasible thing all the time, people are busy.

 But at that moment in time, I was already uncertain of what I was doing and I was uncertain of adoption and I just wanted to get right into talking with somebody to get that reassurance.
-Then the second number I called, it just left me with this feeling that I was a number, if that and it was more like, “You’re giving your child up.
+Then the second number I called, it just left me with this feeling that I was a number, if that and it was more like, “You’re giving up a baby for adoption.
 That’s all that we’re interested in is your child.
 We have all these families waiting and we just want your child.”

 It was almost like a transaction and that just left a really bad taste in my mouth because I feel … I’m a person you know.
 I’m going through all these feeling and all these emotions and thoughts and I want there to be somebody on the other side of this understanding or at least empathizing with what I’m going through.
 I just never got that feeling from that agency.

-I called the third number and that was actually you guys and when I called it, it was a different feeling right away.
+I called the third number and that was actually Adoption Associates and when I called it, it was a different feeling right away.
 It was very warm.
-It was very expecting and that’s actually when I made an appointment with Nancy.
+It was very welcoming and that’s actually when I made an appointment with Nancy.
 Nancy has been amazing.
 From the very beginning, she’s felt like a mother to me.
 I know that’s kind of odd to say, but she’s just been very nurturing, very empathizing and understanding and that was exactly what I needed to help combat the feelings of not being enough and whether I could go through with this.

 Jennifer J: Yeah, you needed someone to stand next to you, to understand you, to hear you and to help answer probably the hundred questions that you had.